Wondering about the eviction process in Arizona?

 A lease runs for a specific period of time.
 If a tenant overstays the term, they are referred to as a “holdover tenant.”
 In Arizona, a landlord must give a tenant notice before trying to evicting them.

-If the tenant remains on the rental property after the period on the written notice has expired, the landlord may proceed with their eviction.
+If the tenant remains on the rental property after the period on the written notice has expired, the landlord may proceed with their process to get the tenant evicted.

 Violating habitability codes.